 |1 There are no capital costs or operating and maintenance costs associated with this collection of information.|

-Based upon the Agency's experience with the use of health claims, FDA estimates that only about 25 firms would be likely to market products bearing a soy protein/coronary heart disease health claim and that only, perhaps, one of each firm's products might contain non-soy sources of protein along with soy protein.
-The records required to be retained by § 101.82(c)(2)(ii)(B) are the records, e.g., the formulation or recipe, that a Start Printed Page 71041manufacturer has and maintains as a normal course of its doing business.
-Thus, the burden to the food manufacturer is limited to assembling and retaining the records, which FDA estimates will take 1 hour annually.
+The records currently required to be retained under § 101.82(c)(2)(ii)(B) are the records, e.g., the formulation or recipe, that a manufacturer has and maintains as a normal course of its doing business.
+Thus, the burden to the food manufacturer is limited to assembling and retaining the records.

 End Supplemental Information